-The Protect Your Pool, Protect Your Kids checklist has also been translated into 16 community languages and can be downloaded from the swimming pool fencing page.
+The ‘Protect Your Pool, Protect Your Kids’ checklist in 16 different languages is available from the swimming pool fencing page under ‘Available Translations’.

-See the Inflatable or Portable Swimming Pools factsheet for additional information.
+See the inflatable or portable swimming pools fact sheet for additional information.

-Please visit the pool fencing section of the website for more information on safe pool fencing.
+See the pool fencing section of the website for more information on safe pool fencing.